-Learning by design is our most recent competency based development programme.
+Learning by design is our most recent competency based learning design workshop.
 It’s a little different and quite unique and you are the main character in the event.
 Let me explain…..

 Learning By Design involves you as a learning and development consultant in identifying the development needs and designing learning for a team of busy scientists.
 The course is story based and features the fictitious company Catawampus who make herbal remedies to soothe feral cats.
 They employ a number of homoeopathists, biologists, aromatherapist’s and chemists and the business is supported by operational staff in the Finance, HR, Sales and Distribution departments.

 Their products include Mewsic, Cattitude, Clawsome and innerflealings

 You are a learning and development consultant who has been called in to help the organisation avoid a catastrophe.
 With the aid of a trusty mentor at Spectrain your role will be to follow the Learning by Design training course approach to develop and apply the following competencies:

 - Identifying development needs including skills, process, and consultancy approaches.
 To gain information about the business situation, the learning context and recommend appropriate learning solutions to address them